cpplibv/libv/LIBV-TODO.md

 libv.ui: Button icon support (with left, top, down, right placement), if icon or text is not set, it is skipped

-glew: Investigate: every context requires its own glewinit call (Some builds of GLEW are multi context aware and do this internally.) libv.thread: rename the lib to libv.mt app.gen_ui_theme: rename the app to ui_theme_gen or utg or ui_theme or theme | theme
+glew: Investigate: every context requires its own glewinit call (Some builds of GLEW are multi context aware and do this internally.)

 libv.ui.theme: